Select Page

 Activities

-This project is providing a coordinated national response to the conservation of this species across its range through the following activities:
+This project provided a coordinated national response to the conservation of this species across its range through the following activities:

 1. Boosting ex situ conservation through collection of Native Guava germplasm from NSW and Queensland.
 Genetic analysis of this new material will allow us to better understand population dynamics in the wild.